 Recommended Reps- 14-15

 You don’t have to go heavy on this.
-It’s very important to have a good mind and muscle connection during these kinds of exercises.
+Having a good mind and muscle connection during these exercises is very important.
 Otherwise, you will not get the best results.

 You should do the exercise slowly because the positioning of this exercise makes it difficult to generate more power.
 So it’s basically to create a new stimulus to your lat muscles for growth.